Pat32rick/book-recommendation-chatbot/README.md

 If not enough results, it fetches books from Google Books API.

-Book recommendations are displayed with descriptions and metadata.
+The chatbot uses Google Gemini API to generate a detailed recommendation response.

+Streaming response displays results dynamically.

 🌍 Live Demo

-Try it out here: [YOUR_HUGGINGFACE_SPACE_LINK]
+Try it out here: https://huggingface.co/spaces/Pat32rick/book-recommendation-chatbot

 🛠 Technologies Used